hivepro/hivepro/Procure-a-SQL-Server-Database.md

 <br>**_TAKE NOTE:_** The **Server name** will be used within the HivePro install process

 ### Choose a Database User
+Decide which of the following options you prefer for Database Credentials:
 - You may use the SQL Server Administrator credentials for installing and running HivePro.
 If you choose this option, no additional database administration is required; you may proceed directly to [Install HivePro](Install.md).
 - You may create a new user specifically for HivePro and the database you created.
 If you choose this option, proceed to [Create a Database User](Procure-a-SQL-Server-Database.md#create-a-database-user) below.